Allied Warships

 6 May 1945

 HMS Tiptoe (Lt.
 R.L.
-Jay, RN) departs Fremantle for her 2nd war patrol.
-She is ordered to patrol in the Flores Sea.
+Jay, RN) departed from Fremantle for her 2nd war patrol.
+She was ordered to patrol in the Flores Sea.

 For the daily positions of HMS Tiptoe during this patrol see the map below.